 Working as an interior designer in New York, it's not often that Emma Beryl has the luxury of space.
 But that wasn't the case for this project.
-Located in Brooklyn's prestigious Park Slope neighborhood, Beryl had a whopping 2,521 square feet to work with which included three-bedrooms, three-and-a-half bathrooms, family room, dining room, kitchen, office, library, and backyard.
-"I often work on much smaller spaces so it was actually a breath of fresh air to design something that felt so house-like," she tells MyDomaine.
-"If anything I found myself making sure we had filled the space adequately."
+Located in Brooklyn's prestigious Park Slope neighborhood, Beryl had a whopping 2,521 square feet to work with, which included three bedrooms, three-and-a-half bathrooms, a family room, a dining room, a kitchen, an office, a library, and a backyard.
+"I often work on much smaller spaces, so it was actually a breath of fresh air to design something that felt so house-like," she tells MyDomaine.
+"If anything, I found myself making sure we had filled the space adequately."

-Beryl really wanted to keep this space feeling as rustic as it did before they started on the makeover but they really needed to increase the function of the space.
-So their team added the kitchen island, bar stools, and all of the hooks/shelving throughout.
+Beryl really wanted to keep this space feeling as rustic as it did before they started on the makeover, but they really needed to increase the function of the space.
+So their team added the kitchen island, bar stools, and all of the hooks and shelving throughout.

 The open-plan style allows for so much freedom to cook and entertain.
 There is also ample storage space for extra plates and glassware.
 The spice rack on the wall also gives it that homely, farmhouse vibe.
 The natural light from the window makes it feel like you're out in the country too.